M-F: 8 a.m. - 4:30 p.m.

 h.
 After due deliberation and within three (3) class days of the hearing, a hearing officer(s) will announce findings.
 Sanctions, when appropriate, will be delivered in the form of a letter to the charged including the reasons for any decision rendered against him/her.

+The purpose of University discipline is to be corrective and educational.
+The disciplinary experience is intended to make clear to students the limits of acceptable behavior and to give students who violate the rules an opportunity to more fully understand the rules and incorporate the experience into his/her overall development.
 The following sanctions are authorized as appropriate penalties that may be imposed by a hearing officer(s) when a student admits responsibility for, or is found to have violated University regulations.
 These sanctions may be used in combination.

 a.
 Completion of Rehabilitation Program: At the discretion of the Student Counseling Center, a student may be required to attend and complete a community rehabilitation program.